Braundo/kubernetes-guide/docs/overview.md

 ## Historical Background

-Kubernetes was born from Google's internal systems like Borg and Omega, which managed containerized applications at massive scale.
+Kubernetes was born from Google's internal systems like Borg and Omega, which managed containerized applications like Search and Gmail at massive scale.
 In 2014, Google open-sourced Kubernetes, and it quickly became the standard for container orchestration.

-<h3>Development and Growth</h3>

-Kubernetes was created in response to the rise of cloud computing by AWS and the popularity of Docker for containerization.
-Google engineers leveraged their experience to build a flexible, scalable orchestration platform.
-Since its open-sourcing, Kubernetes has grown rapidly and is now a critical part of the cloud-native ecosystem.

 ## Kubernetes Architecture